Geraldo Perdomo Player Props: Diamondbacks vs. Blue Jays

 Geraldo Perdomo At The Plate

-- Perdomo has picked up an RBI in 29.7% of his games this year, with more than one RBI in 9.5% of his games.
-He has also produced three or more runs in three contests.
+- Perdomo has driven home a run in 22 games this season (29.3%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on three occasions..

-- In 43.2% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.